 Subitizing is the ability to identify a small set of numbers quickly without actually counting.
 This skill is necessary for early math skills and continues to be an important skill throughout life!
-We can begin to teach subitizing in our classrooms in Pre-k and Kindergarten as soon as children have a solid foundation of counting and one to one correspondence, since subitizing relies on counting sets of numbers and objects in a set.
-I’m excited to share with you today these Subitizing Math Centers!
-These activities will make it so much fun for your students to practice subitizing numbers in your classroom math center or small groups!
+We can begin to teach subitizing in our classrooms in Pre- K and Kindergarten as soon as children have a solid foundation of counting and one to one correspondence, since subitizing relies on counting sets of numbers and objects in a set.
+I’m excited to share with you today these Subitizing Activities and Centers for Pre-K & Kindergarten!
+These activities will make it so much fun for your students to practice subitizing numbers in your classroom math centers or small groups!

-This pack is filled with activities that are ready to be used anytime of year.
+This pack is filled with activities that are ready to be used any time of the year.

 That’s right – since they don’t follow a specific theme or season, you can pull them out anytime you want!
 Use them for math centers, small groups, independent work – you name it!

 Plus, with many of the activities containing options for both Pre-K and Kindergarten, it makes it perfect to find just what you need for your early learners.

 Here’s a quick look at just some of our favorite subitizing math activities!

 Subitize Roll & Cover